andrewchambers/bupstash/doc/man/bupstash-serve.1.md

 The serve command has flags that can be set to restrict access permissions, by default all access is permitted until the first --allow-* option is provided.

-Typically users won't need to interact with `bupstash serve` unless they want to create
+Typically users won't need to interact with `bupstash serve` unless they need to create a custom connection via an arbitrary command or they wish to configure via an ssh forced command access controls.

 ## OPTIONS